youngturing/tidy-docs/main_page.md

 You are on the **main page** of the Tidy documentation.
 Here you can access information about:

-* how to set up the account?
+* How to set up the account?
-* how to login to your account?
+* How to login to your account?
-* how to start your own project?
+* How to start your own project?
-* how to explore projects of other scientists/institutions?
+* How to explore projects of other scientists/institutions?
-* how to manage your project?
+* How to manage your project?
-* and many, many more...
+* And many more...

 ## First steps